thorsten/phpMyFAQ/docs/installation.md

 ### 2.2.3 Cloud or On-Premise Hosting via Kubernetes

 You can use any mysql deployment/helm chart, like: https://github.com/bitnami/charts/tree/main/bitnami/mysql, you can also choose another database engine.
 View official resources or find one on: https://artifacthub.io/

-> You must have and storage method to persist your data.
+> You must have a storage method to persist your data.

 Then, install it, using referenced manifests on this project: https://github.com/thorsten/phpMyFAQ/tree/main/kubernetes-deploy.

 Read the definitions and configure according to your needs.
-I you have any doubt do not hesitate to consult us.
+If you have any doubt, do not hesitate to consult us.

 ## 2.3 Setup